-Use theDeclare all data members as private and provide synchronized wrapper method
+Mark as private all data components that are accessed by multiple threads.

+Apply the synchronized keyword to methods that access the same data components of an object to prevent multiple invocations of methods on the same object from interleaving.

+Access all private data components only through getter and setter methods.

 6.62 Concurrency – Premature termination [CGS]

 6.62.1 Applicability to language

+Java is susceptible to premature termination of threads as documented in TR 24772-1 clause 6.62.

 Java provides the java.lang.Thread.isAlive() method to test if a thread is alive.
 The method will return true if the thread is alive and false otherwise.
 This allows the thread to be monitored to see if it is still functioning.

 Java has a thread group feature.
 A thread group forms a tree of threads and other thread groups in which every thread group except the initial thread group has a parent.
 A Java thread group is implemented by the java.lang.ThreadGroup class.
 However, many of the methods of the ThreadGroup class such as resume(), stop(), and suspend()) have been deprecated.
 Other methods in the class are not thread safe such as activeCount() and enumerate().
 Alternatively, the Java ExecutorService is a framework provided by the JDK that simplifies the execution of tasks in asynchronous mode.

 Threads that exit unexpectedly are vulnerable to the issues raised in TR 24772-11 clause 6.62.3. java.lang.
 Premature termination as a result of an unexpected exceptions can be handled by either a per-thread or system wide uncaught exception handler.
 The exception handler can be assigned for all exceptions in a thread group using the static Thread.setDefaultUncaughtExceptionHandler() method.
+The result is a notification to the Java VM either for the thread group, or to the Java VM for printing to the error log, but in either case, no notification of other threads occur.
+The thread that is terminating can have the relevant exception handler installed and can use normal thread notifications…

 6.62.2 Guidance to language users